 At each annual Member meeting, as called and noticed by the Board and to be held in the manner provided in Article XI, the Voting Members shall elect the officer(s) and other Board representative designated in Article VIII.
 Voting Members shall also be entitled to vote at any special meetings called by the Board.

-Section 3, Board Rights
+Section 7, Voting Authority

-The Board shall have the sole and exclusive rights to authorize: (a) amendment of the Joint Powers Agreement or the Bylaws; (b) adoption of MnCCC’s budget; or (c) changes to MnCCC staff.
+The Membership shall have the sole and exclusive rights to authorize the amendment of the Joint Powers Agreement andthe Bylaws, and the adoption of MnCCC’s budget.

-Section 4, Special Meetings
+Section 8, Special Meetings

 Special meetings of Voting Members may be called at any time by the Board, or upon the written request of at least 25% of Voting Members.
 Upon receipt of such request, the Chair shall give notice of the meeting, setting forth the time and purpose thereof, and to be held as soon as practicable, but in all cases within sixty (60) days of receipt of such request.
 Business at any special meeting shall be limited to the purpose(s) stated in the meeting notice, and any Member may attend, regardless of voting status.
-The presence of at least fifty percent (50%) of all Voting Members shall constitute a quorum to conduct business at any meeting.
+The presence of more than halfof all Voting Members shall constitute a quorum to conduct business at any meeting.

-Section 5, Remote or Hybrid Meetings
+Section 9, Remote or Hybrid Meetings

-Any meeting among Members may be conducted wholly or in part by one or more means of remote communication as may be authorized by the Board where all attendees present may hear and communicate with each other during the meeting, provided that timely, valid notice is given, and the number of Voting Members is sufficient to constitute a quorum.
+Any meeting among Members may be conducted in part by one or more means of remote communication as may be authorized by the Board.
+Meetings with remote options must comply with Minnesota Open Meeting Law Chapter 13D.

-Section 6, Meeting Alternatives
+Section 10, Meeting Alternatives